WinglessWheel/Automated-Music-System-for-Retail/README.md

 - Used to display temperature and illustrations of the weather for the user in presentation mode.

 ## Bugs / issues
+- General:
+	- Sometimes doesn't start music automatically.
+Solved by reopening a few times.

+- Date and time:
+	- Sunday represented as "0" (zero), not as 7.
 - Music player:
 	- Might repeat last played song when urn is cleared.
 	- If you manually stop the playback with toggle it runs through all the files in "umenu".
 This is because of the implementation of the randomizer, which reacts when you start and stop the playback.
 If you need to stop the music, use the pause button on the "playbar"-object.